A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Wolf Rayet Stars at z = 6.1

+The adopted reddening and dereddened line intensities are listed in Table~\ref{tbl2} for all line fluxes used in this work.
+Note that rest-UV and rest-optical lines should not be compared or combined in line ratios.
+As the rest-UV and rest-optical spectra were obtained during different observing runs with distinct pointings and strategies, we report the UV lines relative to $F_{\rm CIII] \lambda\lambda1907,1909}\times100$ and the optical lines relative to $F_{\rm H\beta}\times100$, without applying any relative scalings between the two datasets.

-\section{Wolf Rayet Stars at \texorpdfstring{$z=6.1$}{z}}
+\section{Wolf Rayet Stars at \MakeLowercase{\it z} = 6.1}

 The WR stage of massive star evolution is an important, short-lived phase that can have significant effects on the chemical composition of the local ISM.
 We provide a brief overview here \citep[see, e.g.,][for a more thorough review]{crowther07}.
 WR stars are massive stars that have entered the core He-burning phase and have lost their outer envelope either via strong stellar winds or due to binarity effects (i.e., stripping via Roche Lobe overflow or mergers).
 The first phase of WR stars occurs when the outer H layer has been ejected revealing the H core-burning products such that their spectra are characteristically He and N rich, but are H-poor.
-Such stars are known as nitrogen-type WR, or WN, stars, and are often identified by strong \ion{N}{3}, \ion{N}{4}, and \ion{N}{5} emission lines, especially the broad optical ``blue bump" near \W4650.
+Such stars are known as nitrogen-type WR, or WN, stars, and are often identified by strong \ion{N}{3}, \ion{N}{4}, and \ion{N}{5} emission lines, especially the broad optical ``blue bump'' near \W4650.
 The blue bump is a complex of features, including \ion{N}{3} \W\W4634,4642, \ion{C}{3} \W4649,4667, \ion{Fe}{3} \W4660, and \ion{He}{2} \W4687.
 Subsequently, stars that are massive enough for core He-burning and for their winds to remove their outer He envelope and expose the produced C, enter the WR-carbon, or WC, phase.
-WC stars also have strong, broad \ion{He}{2} emission and strong C and O emission such that they are identified by the optical WR \ion{C}{4} \W\W5803,5814 doublet.
+WC stars also have strong, broad \ion{He}{2} emission and strong C and O emission such that they are identified by the optical WR \ion{C}{4} \W\W5803,5814 doublet (the ``red bump'').
 As a result, the typically very strong winds of the WR phase can produce significant N enrichment during the WN phase and drive strong C ejection during the WC phase.
+After the WC phase, a WR-oxygen phase may ensue, but we forgo discussion of this phase here.